megc1/robo-advisor-project/README.md

   iv) python robo_advisor.py
 ```
 2. Follow the prompts presented on the terminal.
 Your data will be written to a csv file.

+## License:

+This product is licensed under the MIT License.
+For more details, see [LICENSE.md](LICENSE.md)